 Water Bottle Filling Stations Installed

-In 2012 Clark installed water bottle filling stations in three locations on campus: Kneller Athletic Center, University Center, and Jonas Clark academic building.
+In 2012 Clark installed the first hydration stations in Kneller Athletic Center, University Center, and Jonas Clark academic building.
 The water bottle filling stations filter and chill municipal water, and are integrated into existing water fountains.
 The filling spout is motion-activated and dispenses 12 ounces of filtered, chilled water into refillable water bottles, eliminating the need to purchase wasteful and costly single-serving plastic water bottles.
 An automatic counter on the units shows how many disposable water bottles have been diverted from landfill by using the filling stations.
 At least three more stations are planned for the coming year, with a goal to have one in every well-used building on campus by 2014.

-The Environmental Protection Agency has awarded Clark a coveted Acheivement Award in the national Food Recovery Challenge, one of only 9 such awards across the entire US!
+The Environmental Protection Agency has awarded Clark a coveted National Achievement Award in 2013's Food Recovery Challenge, one of only 9 such awards across the entire US!
 The Food Recovery Challenge measures efforts to reduce and manage food waste from dining and other functions.
 Clark composts all food waste from the Higgins Cafeteria, but also composts soiled paper waste from the University Center, the Recycling Center, and other locations.
 Dorm composting began in fall of 2013 with the student-led Clark Composts! program.
 We compost over 200 tons per year!
 If it was ever alive - you can compost it!

 Students Change the Clark Landscape with Rain Garden